Skip to main content

 };

 Every request body is validated, every response is typed, and the compiler ensures you call each endpoint correctly.
-This is the kind of type safety that makes TypeScript worth the investment.
+That's the kind of type safety that makes TypeScript worth the investment.

 Priya Patel